code24-nl/openehr-mcp-server/CONTRIBUTING.md

 Thank you for your interest in contributing!
 This document explains how to set up your environment, propose changes, and follow our conventions so that we can review and merge your work efficiently.

-If you are new to the project, also check guidelines.md for broader engineering practices used in this repository.
+This guide is self‑contained; you do not need to read guidelines.md.
+The most relevant development and testing instructions have been incorporated here per GitHub best practices for CONTRIBUTING files.

 ## Table of contents
 - Code of Conduct
 - Getting help and asking questions
-- Project setup (local)
+- Project setup (Docker)
+- Environment configuration
+- Running the server (stdio and streamable HTTP)
-- Running tests
+- Running tests and coverage
+- Static analysis and code style
-- Code style and static analysis
+- MCP conventions (Tools and Prompts)
+- Troubleshooting tips
 - Commit messages and pull requests
 - Branching, issues, and release notes
+- Versioning
 - Security